nicvagn/NicLink/README.md

     This gives wheel group access to all of your hidraw devices, but wheel usualy has sudo access so they have that anyway with sudo

+# Using the board on lichess with the board api

+    In the ROOT/nic_soft/niclink_lichess dir create a dir called lichess_token. in this dir create a file called token.
+This will be a plain text file containing only the text of your lichess auth token.

+    ie: filename: token
+         content: lip_5PIkq4soaF3XyFGvelx

+   then cd .. and run python niclink_lichess

 # Good luck.